 As Founder and CEO of Exhibit Resources, Lana has more than 35 years of experience in the trade show and event industry.
 Her company worked with major corporations to provide branded environments including custom trade show exhibits, modular and portable display systems and corporate interiors.
-After successfully selling her company in 2015, she accepted consulting roles with The Special Event Company and Enterprising Women Magazine.
-With both organizations her role was to create new business connections and further develop strategic networks.
+After successfully selling her company in 2015, she accepted several consulting projects before devoting her full time energy to NCDSA.

 During Lana’s business career, she was a member of the Women President’s Organization, Women Business Enterprise Council and the NC Chapter President of the National Association of Women Business Owners.
 Lana is also a past winner of Women in Business, Fast Fifty and Pinnacle Business Awards.

-Outside of consulting, Lana is active in the community by sponsoring events for Dress for Success, the National Association of Women Business Owners and the Women’s Center of Wake County.
+Lana is active in the community and is involved with Dress for Success, the National Association of Women Business Owners and the Women’s Center of Wake County.
 She enjoys spending time in her quilt studio, traveling and attending family activities with her husband and seven grandchildren.

 When I began my healthcare career over 20 ago three things were evident to me.
 (1) Integrity would be the foundation upon which my success was built; (2) my outlook, commitment, and ambitions as a healthcare professional must form an integrated whole and (3) I must have a strong sense of self.

 The book of Titus, Chapter 2 verse 7 reads, “And you yourself must be an example to them by doing good deeds of every kind.
 Let everything you do reflect the integrity and seriousness of your teaching”.
 This is one of the things that drives and motivates me.
-It’s how I give back and that is the primary reason for my interest in the Triangle Down Syndrome Network Board of Directors.
+It’s how I give back and that is the primary reason for my interest in the North Carolina Down Syndrome Alliance Board of Directors.

-As a healthcare professional with over 20 years of successful leadership and operations experience, she has great insight into the non-profit, for profit, hospital and multi-site clinic settings.
+As a healthcare professional with over 20 years of successful leadership and operations experience, I have great insight into the non-profit, for profit, hospital and multi-site clinic settings.

 Robin is currently the Vice President of Operations – Outpatient Services for Monarch.
-She serves as an Officer on the Families Affected by Fetal Alcohol Spectrum Disorder (FAFASD), Board of Directors, a Board member of Mental Health America of Eastern Carolina and volunteers for the Wake County Board of Elections.
+She serves as an Officer on the Families Affected by Fetal Alcohol Spectrum Disorder (FAFASD), Board of Directors and volunteers for the Wake County Board of Elections and Dress for Success.

 Robin holds a BA in Biology from Adelphi University and a Master’s in Public Administration with a Healthcare concentration from Long Island University, CW Post.
-In her spare time she loves to spend time with her husband of 29 years, her son and 2 four legged feline sons.
-Reading, Shopping and travel are additional favorite pastimes.
+Reading, shopping, travel and family are favorite pastimes.
 Last but not least faithful service to her church home.

 |Doug Campbell has served as a tireless advocate for health-related and human rights causes in the international development sector for the past 20 years.
 His work in Africa, Latin America, Eastern Europe and Asia, managing the operations and financial aspects of US Agency for International Development (USAID) projects to identify and counter the spread of emerging global pandemics, and fostering an exchange of ideas between stakeholder groups in these efforts, will make him a skilled and compassionate ally for the needs and rights of citizens living with Down’s Syndrome and their families here in the Triangle.

-As a member of the Board of Directors for the Triangle Down’s Syndrome Network (TDSN), Mr. Campbell will help to identify sources of potential funding for its activities.
-As a seasoned non-profit fundraiser, Doug knows how to tap in to various corporate and foundational support for charitable activities to widen the Network’s reach and get its name on the ‘top of mind’ of philanthropic sources.
-As an implementer of fundraising and other charitable activities in a broad range of environments, Doug will be useful in advising on the operational and financial aspects of TDSN as called upon.
+As a member of the Board of Directors for the North Carolina Down Syndrome Alliance (NCDSA), Mr. Campbell will help to identify sources of potential funding for its activities.
+As a seasoned non-profit fundraiser, Doug knows how to tap in to various corporate and foundational support for charitable activities to widen the Alliance’s reach and get its name on the ‘top of mind’ of philanthropic sources.
+As an implementer of fundraising and other charitable activities in a broad range of environments, Doug will be useful in advising on the operational and financial aspects of NCDSA as called upon.